css/csso/MANUAL.en.md

 * 2.1.2\.
 Removal of trailing ';'
 * 2.1.3\.
 Removal of comments
 * 2.1.4\.
 Removal of invalid @charset and @import declarations
 * 2.1.5\.
-Removal of quotation marks of attribute selector string
+Minification of color properties
 * 2.1.6\.
-Minification of color properties
+Minification of 0
 * 2.1.7\.
-Minification of 0
+Minification of multi-line strings
 * 2.1.8\.
-Minification of multi-line strings
-* 2.1.9\.
 Minification of the font-weight property
 * 2.2\.
 Structural optimization
 * 2.2.1\.
 Merging blocks with identical selectors
 * 2.2.2\.
 Merging blocks with idential properties